In my opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite celebrity includes:

-As for myself, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (since both of them are probably coming from the same factory in China), but you should never pay to meet your heroes.
+As for me, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (since both of them come from the same factory in China, probably), but you should never pay to meet your heroes.

 Those who pay for a meet and greet cheat life.

-I had this in mind that afternoon of December 2006 while I was riding my moped to Via del Corso, in Rome – where, at a large music store, the band I had adored as a kid was holding a meet and greet for fans.
+I had this in mind that afternoon in December 2006 as I was riding my moped through Via del Corso, in Rome – where – at a large music store – the band I had adored as a kid was holding a meet and greet for fans.

-This was one of the events where you buy the new album and you are given a limited-edition plastic wristband you’ll need to bring on the following day to be admitted to the meet and greet with the band.
+It was one of these events where you buy the new album and you are given a limited-edition plastic wristband you need to bring with you the following day to be admitted to the meet and greet with the band.

 With your wristband, you can see the guys for about 10 seconds and get your copy signed.

-I hadn’t bought the new album, thus I didn’t have any wristband on me.
+I hadn’t bought the new album, thus didn’t have any wristband on me.

 I was also quite sceptical about the reunion.

 The 90s were over.
-They weren’t kids anymore, I wasn’t a kid anymore either.
+They weren’t kids anymore, and I wasn’t a kid anymore either.

 But he had also become a drug-addicted.

 The rest of the band had spent the past 10 years struggling between either depression and alcoholism, or both.
-Robbie wasn’t in, and Jason will have soon left.
+Robbie wasn’t in, and Jason was about to quit.

-The dream was over, and this reunion didn’t make any sense to me.
+The dream was over, and a reunion didn’t make any sense to me.

-But when that morning I woke up, I felt so powerfully strong that my place, my people and all of me belonged there.
+But when that morning I woke up in my bed, I felt so powerfully strong that my place, my people and all of me belonged there.

 I had no choice.

-But without the plastic wristband, my chance to make it was less than zero.
+But without the plastic wristband, my chance to make it was zero.

-I had to come up with a plan, but I had no time for it.
+I had to come up with a plan, with no time for it.

 To my greatest shock, the moment I finally walked into the music store I unintentionally turned into somebody else.